lightly-ai/lightly/docs/source/index.rst

 datasets.
 It is built on top of PyTorch and therefore fully compatible with other frameworks such as Fast.ai.

-**NEW** Lightly now has integrated support for active learning in combination with the Lightly platform.
-Use the open-source framework to create embeddings of your unlabeled data and combine them with model predictions to select the most valuable samples for labeling.
-Check it out here: :ref:`lightly-tutorial-active-learning-detectron2`

 .. toctree::
    :maxdepth: 1